-Change the engine oil at the intervals specified in the Periodic Maintenance Table beginning on page 81.
+Change the engine oil at the intervals specified in the Periodic Maintenance Table.
 Change the oil more frequently if the motorcycle is subjected to severe use, especially operation in cold weather.
-See page 80.
+See page 82.

 Failure to perform frequent oil changes during cold weather operation can result in condensation forming.
 Freezing condensation can result in plugged oil lines and serious engine damage.